-This month, top chef and food writer Myles Williamson is giving us his brilliant BBQ recipes and tips.
+Top chef and food writer Myles Williamson gives us a brilliant BBQ recipe for Grilled Watermelon and Halloumi Salad.

 Serves: 4 portions (or 6 as a side)